Memorable Memorial Day

 A contraction hit.
 Ok, now is when I am supposed to start timing them.
 I check the clock.
 It is 1:00am.
 Intending to take a shower and get dressed for a possible trip to the hospital, I walked to the bathroom where my water broke.

 Within seconds a contraction hit hard followed immediately by another.
 The fifteen feet back to the bed looked impossible to reach.
 I started yelling for my husband to come back downstairs.
-By the time he finally heard me over two loud fans, I had fallen onto the bed, and several more contractions had come and gone.
+By the time he finally heard me over two loud electric fans, I had fallen onto the bed, and several more contractions had come and gone.

 I watched his face intently and saw a look of decision and determination cross his eyes.
 “This is going to hurt,” he warned.

-Tim was in the paramedic’s arms on the way to the ambulance.
-They paused for a nano-second.
-In that moment I saw a completely blue baby.
-I have never seen such a blue since.
+After being turned, Tim was born breech.
+He was also lifeless.
+Tim was in the paramedic’s arms on the way to the ambulance when I begged to see him because I feared there might not be another chance.
+They paused for a nano-second and I saw a completely blue baby.
+Similar to medium-blue denim, I have never seen such a color since.

 He was in NICU for a week during which I received one bad report after another; he could not hear, he was seizing, and there was likely brain damage.
 A neurologist told me Tim could not move his legs.
 As she spoke, I looked over at Tim’s pajamas.
 His brother had worn them and had been shorter than this newborn.
 “His pajamas are too small,” I said.
-Freeing him from the confining clothes, his legs plopped down and wriggled as any baby’s should.
+Freeing him from the confining clothes, his legs plopped down and wriggled as any baby should.

 Happy Birthday, son.